betterscientificsoftware/bssw.io/Site/BSSwFellowshipProgram/FellowsFAQ.md

 While we recognize that lots of important work takes place as collaborative partnerships, the BSSw Fellowship Program is limited to individual applicants.

-### Does the proposal have to be involved with the Exascale Computing Project (ECP) or any kind of funded project?
+### Does the proposal have to be involved with the Exascale Computing Project (ECP) or any kind of DOE funded project?

-No, connections are not required to any funded projects.
+No, existing connections are not required to any funded projects.
 We encourage applications from the broad scientific software community, regardless of funding sources.
+BSSw Fellows will receive guidance to help fine tune their project plans to impact ECP efforts, including possible presentation opportunities or collaborations.
+Applicants are encouraged to specify known venues and dates where the work may be presented (e.g. conferences, local communities, websites, etc.) in the description of impact in the proposal.

 ## Fellowship Requirements Questions